3dvconf/3dvconf.github.io/2026/camera-ready-instructions.md

 Please read these instructions carefully and follow them to minimize delays with the finalization of the conference proceedings.
 If you have questions about the camera-ready, please contact the <a href="mailto:3dv26-pubchairs@googlegroups.com">publication chairs</a>.

-All 3DV papers that are submitted on time, which are compliant with the guidelines, and for which have at least one author registered with a full passport registration by the camera-ready deadline will be placed in the conference proceedings.
+All 3DV papers that are submitted on time, which are compliant with the guidelines, and for which have at least one author registered with a full (regular) registration by the camera-ready deadline will be placed in the conference proceedings.

 There are multiple steps to completing your final 3DV 2026 paper submission: